vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 #### Notes taken in the morning

 I had a sharp increase in the pain briefly in the first hour or so of trying to sleep on the night of 2024-08-13, but the increase in pain actually improved my spirits because I feel like it reflects progress.
-The pain stayed below the belly and shifted around a little bit, but was tolerable.
+The pain stayed below the belly button and shifted around a little bit, but was tolerable.

 When I woke up in the morning, after a little while I had a strong urge for bowel movement (stronger than usual) and the movement